bitcraft/shutter/readme.md

 Use libgphoto2 to control a tethered camera.
 Fork of defunct project 'piggyphoto' by Alex Dumitrache

-i've cleaned it up quiet a bit, and added patches that were left in pull requests, but much is still untested
+I've cleaned it up quiet a bit, and added patches that were left in pull requests, but much is still untested.

-currently supported on linux and python 2.7
+Currently supported on linux and python 2.7

 Use
 ---

+    # use the first camera detected on system
     import shutter
     camera = shutter.Camera()

+    # capture and save an image
     camera.capture("file.jpg")

+    # keep the image data
     data = camera.capture()
     data.save("file.jpg")

+    # use regular expressions to search for a model
+    import re
+    camera = shutter.Camera(re.compile('canon'))

 Supports
 --------
 - Capturing images, previews
+- Gracefully handle multiple cameras (regex search)
-- Probably more, but totally untested
+- Probably more, but untested

 Goals